dp-ops/ABSA/README.md

 ## Scraping Skroutz Comments

 The scraping is done using the Scrapy library, which uses spiders to scrape specific elements of the HTML, in our case, comments.
+The project consists of code for scrapping the famous retail site Skroutz.gr and spacifically for the smartphone products.

 ### Commands:
 1. **Scrape the URLs:**
+For scrapping the urls of whome the comments afterwards are scrapped:
    ```bash
    scrapy runspider skroutzscraper/skroutzscraper/spiders/skroutz_urls_spider.py -o output.csv
    ```
 2. **Scrape the content of those HTMLs:**
+For scapping the comments from the urls collected:
    ```bash
    scrapy runspider skroutzscraper/skroutzscraper/spiders/skroutz_comment_spider.py -o dirtyreview.csv
    ```
+Finally, there are two outputs from those runs.
+One named output.csv which is a .csv file containing all the different urls of the products.
+And one name dirtyreview.csv which is the comments scrapped alongside with their sentiments and aspects.

 ## Project Structure